phetsims/phet-info/deployment-info/sim_deployment.md

 To publish a public version:

-1. Create a screenshot that is 2048x1344.
+1. Update (if needed) or create a screenshot that is 2048x1344.
 Generally this is done by taking a screenshot on an iPad 3 or higher (since it has the retina display) with multiple tabs open, then crop the chrome off of it to 2048x1342, then pad the top with 2 pixels of the sim's background color (to 2048x1344) and save as /assets/$SIM-screenshot.png.
 Eventually, quick and easy creation of this screen shot will be supported through the screenshot feature from the PhET menu, but as of this writing this support doesn't exist.